bonsaicms/settings/README.md

 ```

 ## Set / Get Eloquent Models
-TODO: you need to implement & include trait
+**To make this work, your models need to implement our** `BonsaiCms\Settings\Contracts\SerializationWrappable` interface.
+You can implement serialization logic by yourself, but you can also use our `BonsaiCms\Settings\Models\SerializableModelTrait` trait.

-This will **NOT serialize the model's attributes**!
+Our `BonsaiCms\Settings\Models\SerializableModelTrait` will **NOT serialize the model's attributes**!
 It will only serialize the model identity (model name + ID) and it will retrieve that model from the database when you call `Settings::get(...)`.
 ```php
 // MyModel extends Eloquent
 $model = MyModel::first(); // some model instance (not null)